How Much Is My Guitar Worth?

 Obviously the internet is a tremendous resource but some still find it difficult to locate information.
 Gbase® Gear Mall is a large collection of dealers who have placed their inventory online, into a common database.
 Here you can perform a search for a particular instrument and, when available, be shown pictures and prices of those being offered for sale.
 If you can find an instrument similar to your own you are likely to get a good idea of the current price range.

 There are quite a few brands that very little is written about.
-When information is scarce, pricing and value is often impossible to find.
+When information is scarce, pricing and value is often impossible to find documented.
 When a brand is not mentioned in Blue Books or on the internet there's little more that I can offer.
 This indeed follows the theory that it is worth "what someone is willing to pay for it."
 If the instrument appears well made with high quality tonewoods and appointments you may still wish to consult an appraiser to verify it's origin if possible.